-This May we’re focusing on American Asian & Pacific Islander self-advocacy, mental health, and gatekeeping.
+This May we’re focusing on American Asian & Pacific Islander self-advocacy, mental health, and developing courage.

 (When I call you ‘friends’ I’m not being casual about it.
 I mean it with all my heart, you are my people and I treasure you.)
 Truly.

 After panting through a high-adrenaline 24/7/365 routine of work/chores/home-school [repeat] for the past 13+ months, I’m starting to feel like a worn pair of jeans.

 Not fashionably distressed.
 I mean unwashed, inappropriately threadbare in the crotch, fits like a burst sausage casing – yet saggy, and a bit itchy.